A modern organization manages a complex marketing communication system. What is, therefore, communicated should not be left to chance.

 20. The Internet

-The internet has become accessible to millions of non-institutional users.
 Its capabilities include e-mail, mailing list, Usenet, and FTP (Transfer Protocol).
-But its fastest growing application is the World Wide Web (www).
+But its fastest-growing application is the World Wide Web (www).

-The web’s popularity is fuelled by its ease of use.
-The growing number of people online has led to efforts to advertise on and sell via the Internet.
+The growing number of people online has led to efforts to advertise and sell via the Internet.
 The Internet transforms every user into a potential mass communicator making freedom of the press a reality for everyone.

 21. Social Media

-Social media such as Facebook, Twitter, Linkedin, Whatsapps, Pinterest, Snapchat, Telegram, YouTube, Instagram, and so on has contributed immensely to the business booming and active communication of businesses and organizations.
+Social media such as Facebook, Twitter, Linkedin, WhatsApp, Pinterest, Snapchat, Telegram, YouTube, Instagram, and so on have contributed immensely to the business booming and active communication of businesses and organizations.